 - If it is a web application, how will you handle the URLs so that it appears like the application is hosted by them, not you?

 Configuration & Extensibility

 Each of your clients will have a unique way of running their business and using your product.
-To be more ‘sticky’ and to better fit the uniqueness of your clients, you may want to consider how your product can be customized, configured and extended outside of brand, look, and feel.
+To be more “sticky” and to better fit the uniqueness of your clients, you should look beyond branding.
+How can your product be customized, configured, and extended by other users?

 The third consideration is how to segregate the data of different clients who are on the same system.
-This is often called a multi-tenant model as multiple clients are occupying the same software application at the same time.
+This is often called a multi-tenant model, as multiple clients occupy the same software application at the same time.

 When a user logs in, how do you associate their account to Client A vs. B or C?

 Tieing a user to a particular client and segregating client data is something that the entire application needs to understand.
-Below is just a few examples of how an application needs to change to incorporate a multi-tenant model for white labeling.
+Below are just a few examples of how an application needs to change to incorporate a multi-tenant model for white-label software development.